StarRose926/MacFriesHub/Libraries/README.md

 # What are these?
-These are mostly Fallback Libraries or other Libraries our Script depends on to function, maybe in a few games, often than not, to handle BAD Executors like Solara and Xeno

-# Who are these by?
-Some of them like (Drawing, Cryptic, and Bit) is by StarRose, however others will provide who they are by in the comments at the top!
+These are Special Libraries that we relay on to make some of the features in our Script work, most of these are by diffirent creators, their LICENSE and Credit is provided at the top of the file